LefferTrochez/Sim2Real-Control-Framework-for-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 - Improving integration with additional sensors and subsystems
 - Extending the framework with more advanced humanoid control modules
 - Incorporating additional validation cases in both simulation and real-robot execution

 ---

+## Technologies Used

+This project is built around the following technologies:

+- MATLAB
+- Simulink
+- MuJoCo
+- ROS 2
+- ROS Toolbox
+- Simulink Blockset for MuJoCo Simulator

+---